 Fees and Finance

-Payment of fees can be made in full or in three equal instalments due on the following dates:
+Payment of fees can be made in full or in three equal instalments.

 Payment is made via Trinity Laban’s online web payment system upon acceptance of offer of a place and prior to enrolment.